syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 layoutFormat.Layout = PdfLayoutType.Paginate

-'Draw the grid to the PDF page.
+'Draws the grid to the PDF page.

 Dim gridResult As PdfGridLayoutResult = grid.Draw(page, New RectangleF(New PointF(0, result.Bounds.Bottom + 40), New SizeF(g.ClientSize.Width, g.ClientSize.Height - 100)), layoutFormat)